ABEC Bearing Ratings & Scale Guide: Everything You Need To Know

 What Are ABEC Ratings?

-The Annular Bearing Engineering Committee (ABEC) was founded over 50 years ago to establish acceptable tolerances and specifications for the size and geometric accuracy of all bearings.
+The ABEC rating scale establishes acceptable tolerances and specifications for the size and geometric accuracy of ball bearings.
 The tolerance level of a ball bearing is referred to as an ABEC rating.
+The scale was developed by the Annular Bearing Engineering Committee (ABEC), a subset of the American Bearing Manufacturers Association (ABMA)

-Save the following charts so you have them on hand for your next replacement or repair.
+Save this chart so you have it on hand for your next replacement or repair.

 ABEC Bearing Tolerances